cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 ### 3.1.
 Keys

 The `datakey` of the DDS message MAY be populated.
-A _key field_ in DDS is a way to uniquely identify types or categories of data being published to a topic.
+A _key field_ in DDS is a way to uniquely identify categories of data being published to a topic.
 For example, if you are publishing data to a Temperature Topic dealing with temperature readings from different sensors, the Sensor ID could be a key field.